Lake Charles Plant Explosion Lawyers

 Every client who needed answers, who needed a way to provide for themselves and their family, started right here: with a free consultation.
 If there was a chance that you might be able to start again, if there was a chance that your company knew that you were at risk and didn't tell you, wouldn't you want to know for sure?
 One phone call allows you to review your options with an attorney, get answers, and build a plan for getting you on your feet.

 Here's how it works: you use the below form or a phone call to tell us what happened to you.
 We set up an appointment for you to review your options (for free) with a Lake Charles plant explosion lawyer, and if we can help you, we will.
-Our firm takes on all the expenses of the case from beginning to end, so you will never see a bill or invoice from us.
-Ever.
-All your expenses, including court expenses, investigation costs, and our fee, are advanced against your case result.
 We take on any risk, so if you don't win anything, we absorb the costs.

 This is your time.
 Tell us what happened—we can handle the rest.
 Our Lake Charles oil refinery explosion attorneys are ready to provide a free consultation at (888) 493-1629.